eldridgejm/nixrunner/README.md

 image, thereby caching the Nix store.

 The `init.sh` script also bind mounts the `work` directory to `~/work` inside the container.
-GitHub actions can take advantage of this to store persistent values.
+GitHub actions can take advantage of this to persist values between restarts of the action runner.